bermi/akelos/docs/tutorial.markdown

  * distributing
  * and many more...

 My apologies for any typo or grammatical error you might find.
-English is not my mother tongue and I would really like you to help me fixing errors in this document.
+English is not my mother tongue and I would really like you to help me [improving and fixing errors in this document](http://trac.akelos.org/newticket?keywords=booklink%20english&component=Documentation&priority=minor&type=documentation&summary=Booklin%20Tutorial%20improvements).